davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 ## Simplified Searching

 Prefer sharing to personal notes so you have one place to search: the web.
+One way to think about sharing notes is as organizing notes by deleting them from your private repositories if they don't need to be private.
+In a similar way, reading anything is effectively making it your notes, taking "notes" to mean natural language you can use to quickly recall a concept.
+If you define note efficiency (pedagogical efficiency) as the speed at which the notes help you recall a concept, these notes will be less efficient only if you use different internal language than the average English speaker.

 ## Transparency

 [stow]: https://en.wikipedia.org/wiki/Security_through_obscurity#Obscurity_in_architecture_vs._technique

 Obscurity is a limited way to achieve personal and communal security; see [Security through obscurity][stow].
+For the advantages of security through obscurity, see [Redact][rd].

 Who are you already sharing with?
 Do you take notes in Google Docs?
-Public notes are better than notes you share with Google in Docs because other major companies (Amazon, Apple) will have access to the same information.
+Public notes are better than notes you share with Google (in Docs) because other major companies (Amazon, Apple) will have access to the same information.
+If you're backing up your notes in the cloud, you're likely sharing them with someone.

 Sharing spreads power out.
 It’s unlikely you’ll share an idea and have it suddenly lead to huge changes; it would have to get spread and experimented with first.
 By that point everyone would have